Palms Casino Resort: Hotel

 The Palms has 703 hotel rooms, spread across two towers.
 It originally opened with a 42-story tower containing 455 rooms, a small number compared to resorts on the nearby Strip.
 In an effort to attract basketball players, the hotel included 24 NBA rooms, featuring beds and showers that were longer and higher than normal.
 The hotel was also featured in the reality television series The Real World: Las Vegas, and the suite created for the show was later opened to the public.
 In 2003, the Palms unveiled bachelor and bachelorette party suites, both featuring stripper poles and other amenities.
 The rooms had previously been used by the production crew for The Real World.

 In October 2005, the Palms opened its Hardwood Suite in the new Fantasy Tower.
 The suite rented for $50,000 a night, and included half a basketball court, a locker room, pool and poker tables, and optional cheerleaders.
 The two-story suite was one of 11 to open in the Fantasy Tower, which was still under construction at the time.
 The suites ranged from 1,400 to 10,000 square feet, and were located across the 25th and 26th floors.
 Six Sky Villas opened in April 2006, starting on the 27th floor of the Fantasy Tower.
 They ranged from 7,000 to 10,000 square feet, and included fireplaces and Jacuzzi spas.

 Before the 40-story Fantasy Tower was completed, the Palms had 430 rooms.
 The new tower added 347.
 The tower was completed in October 2006, when it unveiled the 9000 sqft Hugh Hefner Sky Villa, a two-story suite on the 34th and 35th floors.
 Hefner was the first guest to stay in the suite, which was inspired by his Playboy Mansions in Los Angeles and Chicago.

 In 2009, the Palms opened its Barbie Suite, which rented for $4,000 a night.
 The 2350 sqft suite featured an abundance of pink coloring and was inspired by the Barbie doll.
 As of 2012, the Hugh Hefner suite was one of the most expensive suites in the world, renting for $35,000 to $40,000 a night.
 The original hotel tower was renovated in 2012 and named as the Ivory Tower.

 As part of the 2018 renovations, the Fantasy Tower rooms were updated for the first time since their opening.
 The six Sky Villa suites were also updated.
-The former Hugh Hefner suite was redesigned by artist Damien Hirst and renamed as the Empathy Suite.
+The former Hugh Hefner suite was redesigned by architects Bentel & Bentel in collaboration with artist Damien Hirst and renamed as the Empathy Suite.
 The two-story 9000 sqft suite included various artwork and a curved bar for 13 people.
 It rented for a two-night minimum price of $200,000, making it the most expensive suite in the world.